Academic information in this section provides an overview of academic and student procedures and requirements.

 - Student's current email address

 - Course name and number

-- The quarter the class was completed and grade received
+- The term the class was completed and grade received

 - A description of the grade dispute